Frequently Asked Questions About Lake George

 From Lake George Village to Bolton Landing and beyond, there are a few different public parks and areas where charcoal grills are available for use.

 Lake George Village has a combination of metered street parking and paid parking lots.
-Some of the metered spots are older, quarter-fed machines, while others are dollar-fed pay stations.
-On-street parking is generally $1/hour, while the paid parking lots typically run about $2/hour.
+Most of the metered spots require the use of a pay station where you are issued a ticket that can be placed on your dashboard.
+There are also older quarter-fed machines in some spots.
 Be diligent about feeding your meter and always look for "No Parking" signs to avoid getting a ticket.
-Find out more about parking here »»
+Find out more about parking here »

 Most Thursdays during July and August feature spectacular fireworks displays around 9:00PM.
 The best place to watch the fireworks is in Lake George Village along Beach Road (near the steamboat docks) or on the stretch of waterfront between the Visitors' Center and Shepard Park.
 If you have a boat, you can also catch the fireworks from the water!

 Are the fireworks ever cancelled?
 How will I know if they are?

 Thursday night fireworks are sometimes cancelled due to inclement weather, including heavy rain, strong winds, and lightning.
 If there is only a light rain, it's likely that the fireworks will be held as planned.

 The fireworks are no longer organized by the Village as they have been in the past, but by the Lake George Steamboat Company.
 You can call them at 518-668-5777 to see if the fireworks are cancelled.

 I'm thinking about getting married in Lake George - where do I start?

 Congratulations!
 The best place to start is at LakeGeorgeWeddings.com where you will find information for your your before, during, and after-wedding plans, tailored specifically for the couple who wants to make it official in Lake George, NY!

 How do I rent one of the red trolleys for my wedding or other private event?